Axosoft/moby-git/chapter/061-stubb-kills-whale.md

 ====================

-If to Starbuck the apparition of the Squid was a thing of portents, to Queequeg it was quite a different object.
+If to Starbuck the apparition of the Kraken was a thing of portents, to Queequeg it was quite a different object.

 “When you see him ’quid,” said the savage, honing his harpoon in the bow of his